nmontalvan03/Note07/Note07.md

 Storage are key areas to carefully plan your recovery without any problem.

 Fault Tolerance

- Fault tolerance is the idea that a system can continue to run properly even in the event of a failure of a component of that system.
-The ability to tolerate a failure of a critical component in a system and maintain functionality is also referred to as graceful degradation.
+Note that failures may be unintentional, either due to a crash in the system, cable or hardware, while if This is intentional because it is an unreliable system and looks for a way to access the data and can make the system inoperable.

 Replication
 Replication of IT infrastructure and data means that you have a full working duplicate of the data, systems, and networks that are critical.